Course details

 This fourth-level computer programming course follows on from COMP 2601 and assumes prior knowledge of object-oriented programming using Java.
-Students must provide their own current model PC, i5 or higher equivalent processor, 8 GB of RAM minimum, and 256 GB minimum storage.
-High-speed internet access is needed for online sections and for homework.
-COMP 3602 starts with an introduction to C# programming with Microsoft Visual Studio and the .NET Framework 4.8 for Windows application development.
-Labs and assignments are designed to reinforce Microsoft industry standards and best practices.
+COMP 3602 starts with an introduction to C# programming with Microsoft Visual Studio and the .NET Framework for application development.
+Labs and assignments are designed to reinforce Microsoft industry standard naming conventions and best practices.
 Topics include: Windows Forms and controls, event-driven programming, deploying a web service, asynchronous programming, working with SQL databases and effective application debugging.
 Students build graphical user interfaces (GUIs) and design Windows application software.
-Please Note: Attendance, participation in class and the BCIT Learning Hub are required.
-Students may have an average total time commitment of 12+ total hours each week; 3 hours of class time, a 1-hour online component and 8+ hours of homework.
-COMP 3602 is the prerequisite for COMP 4602 .NET Web and Mobile Apps, both courses are required in the Advanced .NET Development (AND) Associate Certificate and are electives the CST/FLEX Diploma.
+COMP 3602 is an elective in the Applied Software Development (ASD) Associate Certificate.
+It is a prerequisite for COMP 4602.
+Both .NET courses are required in the Advanced .NET Development (AND) Associate Certificate, and are electives the CST/FLEX Diploma.
 Upon completion, successful students will be able to use C# to build and deploy cross platform software applications with the latest .NET technologies.

 Prerequisite(s)